PatrickKyei/PatrickKyei.github.io/_posts/Public/2024-08-17-closed-mindedness-is-working-against-you-how-to-become-insanely-successful.md

 Unfortunately, school trains you to be part of the labor market, rather than to be the entrepreneur.

-So you must reeducate yourself into becoming the entrepreneur, if you want to run and succeed in your own business.
+So you must re-educate yourself into becoming the entrepreneur, if you want to run and succeed in your own business.

 To do that, you need a few skills and then you need a big Vision.